DEEP-PolyU/Awesome-GraphMemory/README.md

 ```
 @article{yang2026graph,
   title={Graph-based Agent Memory: Taxonomy, Techniques, and Applications},
-     author={Chang Yang and Chuang Zhou and Yilin Xiao and Su Dong and Luyao Zhuang and Yujing Zhang and Zhu Wang and Zijin Hong and Zheng Yuan and Zhishang Xiang and Shengyuan Chen and Huachi Zhou and Qinggang Zhang and Ninghao Liu and Jinsong Su and Xinrun Wang and Yi Chang and Xiao Huang},
+  author={Yang, Chang and Zhou, Chuang and Xiao, Yilin and Dong, Su and Zhuang, Luyao and Zhang, Yujing and Wang, Zhu and Hong, Zijin and Yuan, Zheng and Xiang, Zhishang and others},
   journal={arXiv preprint arXiv:2602.05665},
   year={2026}
 }
 ```